league-curriculum/Python-Level-0/assignments/local/variables/trinket.md

 Hello World
 ```

-Let's learn about more thing that we can do with variables.

-Here we are also going to learn about the `assert` keyword, which means 'check
-if this is true'.
-Make the variables add to 15 to make the `assert` happy,
-then try making it unhappy by making them add to any other number.

-{{ trinket("variables_int.py", width="100%", height="250", embed_type="python") | safe }}

-Now, try the same thing, but with strings:
+Now, try the same thing we did with numbers, but with strings:

 {{ trinket("variables_str.py", width="100%", height="250", embed_type="python") | safe }}